nicksenap/stories_time/README.md

-# 💛 Story time for abbie 💛
+# ✨Story time for abbie✨
 Converting story oriented youtube video to transcription.

 ## To run the project